ADLINK-IST/opensplice/docs/html/ModelingGuide/_sources/installation.txt

 **Step 3:**  Install the license file

-  A license file must be obtained from PrismTech, then copied to the ``eclipse`` or ``eclipse/etc`` subdirectories where the Vortex OpenSplice Modeler has been installed, or copied to the ``PrismTech/Vortex_v2/license`` directory, or have the ``prismtech_LICENSE`` environment variable defined with the file path to the license file.
+  A license file must be obtained from ADLINK, then copied to the ``eclipse`` or ``eclipse/etc`` subdirectories where the Vortex OpenSplice Modeler has been installed, or copied to the ``ADLINK/Vortex_v2/license`` directory, or have the ``ADLINK_LICENSE`` environment variable defined with the file path to the license file.